elixir-europe/rdmkit/pages/contribute/page_metadata.md

  ```

-* `faircookbook`: Here all relevant FAIR Cookbook recipes are listed.
+* `faircookbook`: Here, all relevant FAIR Cookbook recipes are listed.
 This is automatically updated based on the [`faircookbook_rdmkit_mapping.yml`](https://github.com/elixir-europe/faircookbook-rdmkit/blob/main/faircookbook_rdmkit_mapping.yml) mapping file.
-If you want to make a new link, please make a pull request against this file.
-Every week the changes of this mapping file are used to update the frontmatter of the corresponding markdown files.
+To create a new link, please open a pull request against this file.
+Every week, changes to this mapping file are used to update the frontmatter of the corresponding Markdown files.

 * `dsw`: Here all relevant Data Stewardship Wizard questions in the Researcher knowledge model are listed.
 This is automatically updated and can not be altered by humans!
 If you want to add a link you have to add the link towards the RDMkit page the the knowledge model on DSW.